oxen-io/loki-launcher/README.md

 - Interactive client sessions, so you don't have lokid start up delays for each command you want to run
 - Unified subsystem reporting, get the status or versions of all 3 subsystems (blockchain, storage, network) from one command

+Launcher is maintained at cost of the Loki Foundation and if it's not found to be of use, maybe unfunded.
+Please consider supporting this great tool by using it.

 # How to do a fresh service node install

 This will use npm to install the launcher